Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 parsed microop instructions are instantiated from a class named as microop mnemonic (microop opcode) such as Ld.
 However,
-we can easily find that
+we can find that
-it is general class
+it is a general class
 associated with that group of microop not exactly matching with that microop mnemonic.
 For microop ld,
 associated template class,
 LoadOp class is used instead of Ld.
-Importantly,
+For the limm microop instruction,
-note that the microop class is a python class not a CPP class.
+LimmOp object is instantiated.

 ### Different parameter can be fed to one microop instruction
 Following *eval* statement(133-134) instantiates